9 mins. HD. 2019.

 Alja falls in love online with Ebb a self-described jihadi, and longs to visit him.
 But he insists on setting a series of escalating challenges to prove she’s tough enough.
 When events take a dark turn, it’s Alja who questions Ebb’s commitment.

-Writing The Grab was a collaborative process.
-Deva began writing the screenplay with the help of Shaniaz Hama Ali, the actress who plays Alja, and Jon Conway.
-Then Mandy Lee, writer, came on board and solidified all our ideas into a viable draft.
+Writing The Grab was a collaborative process, with Deva writing the first draft with the help of Shaniaz Hama Ali, the actress who plays Alja, and Jon Conway, but it never quite worked so Mandy Lee, writer, came on board and solidified all the ideas into a viable screenplay.

 Shaniaz Hama Ali – Alja